Term Life Insurance

 Ideally, you’ll want to purchase enough life insurance to enable your family to maintain their quality of life without your income.
 If that is too expensive for you to reasonably afford at the time, you can consider purchasing enough insurance to tide your surviving dependents over for a few years with enough money left over for your spouse to train for a new career.

-If you work with Trusted Union to secure Term Life Insurance, we will go through a comprehensive “needs analysis” with you that takes into consideration things like: current debt load, expected college tuition fees for your children, monthly living expenses, and income replacement for your surviving family members.
+If you work with Trusted Union to secure Term Life Insurance in Hong Kong, we will go through a comprehensive “needs analysis” with you that takes into consideration things like: current debt load, expected college tuition fees for your children, monthly living expenses, and income replacement for your surviving family members.
 This “needs analysis” exercise will generate the amount of insurance you should buy in ideal circumstances but there’s certainly no obligation for you to purchase that much insurance.
 It’s simply a guideline so you should purchase enough insurance as you can comfortable afford.

 Keep in mind that this number will change as well over time as your debt load and income replacement needs decrease.
 For this reason, you should have your policy reviewed by a licensed and reputable broker and a needs analysis redone regularly.